 Disney Princess Inspired Make-up and Party Looks to Bring in the New Year

 Belle is probably most of my girlfriend’s favorite Disney Princess growing up, but it wasn’t quite mine.
 Growing up in a dominant Hispanic community, I think all the girls chose Belle as their favorite because she was brunette, but I didn’t join that fan club.
-My favorite princess will always be Jasmine, but unfortunately she didn’t fit for this post.
+My favorite princess will always be Jasmine, but unfortunately, she didn’t fit this post.

 For Belle’s makeup, I primarily stuck with the Colourpop Disney Masquerade collection for the eyes and used the Belle blush and liquid lip from the collection as well.
 The look was topped off with Colourpop’s falsies, Hunny, and their black BFF mascara and liner.

 The eyeshadows I used were Damsel, Enchanted, Djali, and Gaston.
-I started off with Damsel in the crease as a transition shade, followed with Enchanted in the lower crease.
-I used Gaston for the outer corner and blended into the crease.
+I started off with Damsel in the crease as a transition shade, followed by Enchanted in the lower crease.
+I used Gaston for the outer corner and blended it into the crease.
 After applying concealer to the lid, I applied Djali with a wet brush.

 My final look resulted in a warmer more natural glam feel.
 The warmer pinks and reds worked well with my skin tone giving me a more subtle glam look which works well with Belle’s modesty.
 I also let the dress do most of the work and kept the styling simple.
-For my hair, I went with Belle’s half up style by placing half of my hair in a small top bun with curls underneath.
+For my hair, I went with Belle’s half-up style by placing half of my hair in a small top bun with curls underneath.

 Sleeping Beauty (Aurora)

 Oh Aurora, Miss Pretty in Pink; I find her to be one of the most underrated princesses.
 Yes she didn’t have many lines and her villain counterpart was way cooler, but there was something to her beauty don’t you think?
-Which is why I used her as inspiration for a more classic, vintage inspired evening look.
+This is why I used her as inspiration for a more classic, vintage-inspired evening look.
 Being that Sleeping Beauty was one of the first Disney Princesses, I thought I would create a more vintage party look, a little Gatsby inspired you could say.

 For the eyeshadow, I used Chip as a base before adding Damsel into the crease.
 I used New Dream on the outer corner into the crease.
 After applying concealer to the lid, I added Prince charming to the lid and Spinning Wheel in the inner corner.

 Sleeping Beauty’s look was definitely my favorite to do and came out as a softer, cooler tone look than Belle’s.
-It was nice to focus more on blush tones, but adding various pink hues to liven up the look.
+It was nice to focus more on blush tones, but add various pink hues to liven up the look.
 I also went classic with my hair by adding soft curls and pinning back one side so the earrings could stand out.

 Oh last, but not least, the party girl herself, Cinderella.
 Now Cinderella was actually one of the first Disney Princesses I ever dressed up as.
-My first time to Disney World was when I was 7 where I showed up in the airport where a Cinderella two-piece costume, rolling a Cinderella suitcase and carrying my “Cindy” rag doll.
+My first time in Disney World was when I was 7 where I showed up in the airport where a Cinderella two-piece costume, rolling a Cinderella suitcase, and carrying my “Cindy” rag doll.
 But now I think I was able to up my Cinderella look a bit.
 For her look, I wore a sapphire blue corset and ruffled skirt which you won’t be able to find in stores.
 This was my Quinceañera dress when I turned 15 made by my aunt.
-Sapphire blue is my favorite color since Black isn’t technically a color and I wanted my Quince’s theme to revolve around the painting, Starry night.
-To turn the dress into a more sophisticated and Cinderella theme, I styled the dress with a diamond necklace, earring, bracelets, and ring.
+Sapphire blue is my favorite color since Black isn’t technically a color and I wanted my Quince’s theme to revolve around the painting, Starry Night.
+To turn the dress into a more sophisticated and Cinderella theme, I styled the dress with a diamond necklace, earrings, bracelets, and ring.
 Cinderella is also known for her glass slippers so I topped her look with some charcoal glitter heels from Vera Wang.

 For the eyeshadow, I used Merryweather in the crease and after adding concealer to the lid, applied Thingabob on top with Prince Charming in the inner corner.

 Which Disney Princess is your favorite?
 Which look would you try?
 Are they any other characters, you would like me to create a look for?
 Let me know in the comments below and be sure to like, share and subscribe to get notified of new posts.
-All you have to do is go to my home page and add in your email.
+All you have to do is go to my home page and add it to your email.
 It’s that simple.
 You can also follow Bombshell on social media on Facebook (@bombshellgamingandstyle), Twitter (@bombgame_style), and Instagram (@bombshellgamingstyle).
 I am really thankful for those who have been following my blog thus far, but there is definitely way more to come in the new year.
 We have Wonder Woman coming, Birds of Prey, Pax South, YouTube videos, and so much more so you don’t want to miss.
 Happy New Years everybody and be safe. until next time my Bombshells, Bye!